-The evolution of social media and its dominant role in connecting publishers with audiences has meant that newsrooms expect journalists to use platforms such as Twitter, Facebook and even Snapchat to make contacts and source stories, while developing their own personal brands.
+The dominant role of social media in connecting journalists with audiences means that newsrooms expect journalists to use platforms such as X, Facebook or TikTok to make contacts and source stories, while developing their own personal brands.

 By employing journalists that have a personal following, publishers reach a wider audience, as reporters promote their work on their own accounts.

-Of course, it's a win-win situation, as reporters also benefit from developing their professional presence online, helping build the reputation they desire in the industry, and build up a portfolio of work.
+Of course, it is a win-win situation, as reporters also benefit from developing their professional presence online, helping build the reputation they desire in the industry, and build up a portfolio of work.

-"The benefit to a journalist's career is notable," said Lizzie Jespersen, digital content manager, GateHouse Newsroom.
+"The benefit to a journalist's career is notable," said Lizzie Jespersen, former digital content manager at GateHouse Newsroom and currently director at Pyramid Communications.

 "A reporter's social media presence has become increasingly important to potential employers, because it allows them to understand that reporter's voice and gives them a sneak peek into how the reporter would engage with readers."